Skip to main content

 Pipes do not usually fail on their own.
 Around the DFW Metroplex, three things cause most of the buried leaks we see.

-Tree Roots
+Tree roots

 Roots grow toward water, and a leaky or sweating irrigation line is a steady water source.
 Over a few seasons they wrap around the pipe and, as they thicken, crush it or push a fitting apart.
 A line that runs straight through a tree's root zone is living on borrowed time.

-Driveway and Sidewalk Corners
+Driveway and sidewalk corners

 The Tree-Root Fix: Reroute, Don't Cut

 When roots take out a line, cutting the roots back is a waste of money.
 They grow back, and you are repairing the same spot in two seasons.
-The right fix is to move the pipe out of the root zone entirely.

-A proper reroute means finding the existing trench, cutting the line at a clean spot on each side of the tree, and trenching a new path well outside the canopy's drip line.
+The right fix is to move the pipe out of the root zone entirely: find the existing trench, cut the line at a clean spot on each side of the tree, and trench a new path well outside the canopy's drip line.
 Everything in that trench gets reconnected: the main line, any lateral lines, and the control wires that often share the same trench.

 Where a line has to stay near a tree, burying it deeper or adding a root barrier buys time.
 Protecting your buried lines covers the prevention side.

 When a root takes out a line under a big tree, you don't fight the roots.
 You find the trench, cut it at a good spot, and run the new pipe wide around the tree so the roots never get back to it.
 Otherwise you are back digging the same hole next year.